conleym/mac-setup/README.md

                     [emacs config](https://github.com/conleym/dot-emacs).
     - apps:      Install applications from the app store using `mas` and from non-app-store disk images (see `vars/mas.yml` and `vars/dmgs.yml`).
+                     You must be signed into the app store for `mas` to function properly.
     - launchd:   Load launchd jobs (see `vars/launchd.yml`).
     - customize: Customize app and OS settings.
                      You need to log out and log back in to apply many of the changes.
     - fonts:     Install fonts (see `vars/fonts.yml`).

 Note that some apps require `mas`, installed via MacPorts (use the `ports` tag),